JGCRI/gcam-doc/gcam-build.md

-export JAVA_HOME=/usr/lib/jvm/java-11-openjdk-amd64/bin/java                   <- Replace with whatever path you obtained from the line above cp ~/.bashrc ~/.bashrc.bak                                                     <- Creates a backup of your bashrc echo "export JAVA_HOME=/usr/lib/jvm/java-11-openjdk-amd64" >> ~/.bashrc        <- Sets the enviroment variable permanently through bashrc tail -3 ~/.bashrc                                                              <- The environment variable and it's path should be outputted
+export JAVA_HOME=/usr/lib/jvm/java-11-openjdk-amd64/bin/java                   <- Replace with whatever path you obtained from the line above cp ~/.bashrc ~/.bashrc.bak                                                     <- Creates a backup of your bashrc echo "export JAVA_HOME=/usr/lib/jvm/java-11-openjdk-amd64" >> ~/.bashrc        <- Sets the enviroment variable permanently through bashrc tail -3 ~/.bashrc                                                              <- The environment variable and its path should be outputted

 cd ${HOME}/gcam-core
 mkdir libs